epn-vespa/tutorials/Magnetospheric-regions-automatic-identification-with-AMDA-and-TOPCAT/Magnetospheric regions automatic identification with AMDA and TOPCAT  #AMDA.md

 bs_tha(3)/shiftT_(imf(3),4000)
 ```

-*In AMDA a conditional parameter P is such that P=1 if P is true
+* In AMDA a conditional parameter P is such that P=1 if P is true
 Ex: C=A\*(T<3600)+\*(T>3600) is equal to either A or B depending on the value of T*

 <img src="https://raw.githubusercontent.com/megadiesel705/tutorials/master/Magnetospheric-regions-automatic-identification-with-AMDA-and-TOPCAT/img/8_.png" width="500" alt="8">

-**Perspectives**
+## Perspectives
-• Refine analysis with smaller ram pressure domains
+* Refine analysis with smaller ram pressure domains
-• Extend to larger time intervals, and other S/C (all THEMIS, CLUSTER, ...) • Extend to magnetosphere and solar wind region determinations
+* Extend to larger time intervals, and other S/C (all THEMIS, CLUSTER, ...)
+* Extend to magnetosphere and solar wind region determinations
-• Use this procedure to deduce bow shock and magnetopause models
+* Use this procedure to deduce bow shock and magnetopause models

-**Tool enhancements**
+## Tool enhancements
-• TOPCAT
+* TOPCAT
-&nbsp;&nbsp;&nbsp;&nbsp;• Bin value on mouse over
+   * Bin value on mouse over
-&nbsp;&nbsp;&nbsp;&nbsp;• Over plot of contours and user defined lines on density maps
+   * Over plot of contours and user defined lines on density maps
-• AMDA
+* AMDA
-&nbsp;&nbsp;&nbsp;&nbsp;• Delay procedure (continuous instead of constant or « banded »)
+   * Delay procedure (continuous instead of constant or *banded*)

 Using the binning TOPCAT functionality for density map